solotrainingcp/VinforDataThon/TechnicalReport.md

 * recent-period growth
 * latest-year recovery growth

-Each configuration is evaluated using time-based validation.
-The best configurations are combined using inverse validation error weighting, so stronger validation models contribute more while still preserving ensemble diversity.
+Each configuration is evaluated using chronological validation.
+The best configurations are then combined using inverse validation error weighting.
+This means models with lower validation error receive larger weights in the ensemble.

+This approach provides strong seasonality modeling while reducing the risk of relying on only one assumption.

-## 5.2 Direct XGBoost Time-Series Model
+## 7.2 Direct XGBoost Time-Series Model

-The second model is a direct XGBoost regressor trained separately for `Revenue` and `COGS`.
+The second major component is a direct XGBoost model trained separately for `Revenue` and `COGS`.

-The target is log-transformed using `log1p(target)` during training and converted back after prediction using `expm1(prediction_log)`.
-This reduces the effect of large spikes and stabilizes model training.

-The XGBoost model uses:
+XGBoost uses the engineered features described above:

 * calendar features
-* Fourier seasonality features
+* Fourier features
+* lag features
+* rolling features
 * recent-regime features
-* lag features
-* rolling statistics

-Recent years are given larger sample weights so that the model focuses more on the latest training period, which is more relevant for forecasting 2023–2024.
+The target is log-transformed during training using `log1p(target)` and converted back using `expm1(prediction)`.
+This stabilizes the target distribution and reduces the impact of extreme values.

+The model also uses recency weighting.
+More recent years receive larger sample weights, which helps the model adapt to the latest sales regime.

-## 5.3 Final Blending and Calibration
+## 7.3 Final Blending and Calibration

-The final prediction blends the seasonal ensemble with the XGBoost model.
+The final prediction blends the seasonal model and the XGBoost model.

 The final structure is:

 Final prediction = `0.825 × Seasonal_Model_Scaled + 0.175 × XGBoost_Model`

-The best-performing blend used:
+The best final settings were:

 * `scale = 1.18`
 * `xgb_weight = 0.15`

 The scale factor corrects the overall prediction level because earlier models consistently underpredicted the target level.
+The XGBoost component provides additional local corrections based on lag and rolling patterns.

 ---

-## 6. Cross-Validation Strategy
+## 8. Cross-Validation Strategy

-The pipeline uses chronological validation instead of random splitting.
+The solution uses **time-based cross-validation**, not random shuffling.

 The main validation setup is:

-* Training data: all dates before `2022-01-01`
+* Training period: all dates before `2022-01-01`
-* Validation data: `2022-01-01` to `2022-12-31`
+* Validation period: from `2022-01-01` to `2022-12-31`

-This simulates the real forecasting scenario, where future dates must be predicted using only past information.
+This validation strategy simulates the real forecasting task: the model must predict future dates using only past data.

-The seasonal ensemble also uses recent-year validation to prioritize configurations that perform well in the latest observed regime.
+The seasonal ensemble also evaluates configurations on recent chronological folds.
+Configurations that perform better on recent validation periods receive more importance.

-This validation design avoids unrealistic leakage from future data into training.
+This design is more appropriate for time-series forecasting than random train-test splitting, because random splitting would leak future information into the training process.

 ---

-## 7. Leakage Prevention
+## 9. Leakage Control

-Several steps are used to prevent data leakage.
+Leakage prevention is a central part of the pipeline.

-## 7.1 Test Data Usage
+## 9.1 Test File Usage

-`sample_submission.csv` is used only to obtain future dates.
+`sample_submission.csv` is used only to obtain the future dates for prediction.
 No target values from the test period are used.

-## 7.2 Chronological Training
+## 9.2 Chronological Training

-Training data always comes before validation data.
-The model never trains on future observations.
+All validation is chronological.
+The training set always comes before the validation set in time.

+## 9.3 Lag and Rolling Features

+Lag and rolling features are created only from past observations.
+Rolling windows are shifted before being used so that the current target value is not included in its own feature.

-## 7.3 Recursive Forecasting
+## 9.4 Recursive Forecasting

-For the XGBoost model, future predictions are generated recursively.
-When predicting a future date, the model only uses:

-* historical values
-* previous model predictions
-* date-derived features

-It does not use future true target values.
+For future prediction, XGBoost uses recursive forecasting.
+This means that when predicting 2023–2024, the model uses historical values and its own previous predictions for future lags.
+It never uses true future target values.

-## 7.4 Auxiliary Tables
+## 9.5 Auxiliary Tables

-Auxiliary business tables were analyzed, but future auxiliary values are unavailable.
-Therefore, they are not directly used as future-known features in the final best model.
-This prevents leakage from unavailable future business signals.
+Auxiliary business tables are not used as future-known predictors because their future values are unavailable.
+They are used only for EDA and historical analysis.
+This avoids leakage from information that would not exist at real prediction time.

 ---

-## 8. Explainability
+## 10. Explainability

-The solution supports explainability through:
+The solution includes model explainability through:

 1. XGBoost feature importance
 2. SHAP values

-## 8.1 Feature Importance
+## 10.1 XGBoost Feature Importance

-XGBoost feature importance can be extracted from the trained model.
+Feature importance is used to identify which features contribute most to model prediction.

 The most important feature groups are expected to include:

 * `lag_365`
 * `lag_182`